zakirullin/cognitive-load/README.md

 > People spend time arguing between `401` and `403`, making choices based on their level of understanding.
 But in the end it just doesn't make any sense.
 We can separate errors into either user-related or server-related, but apart from that, things are kind of blurry.
 As for following this mystical "RESTful API" and using all sorts of HTTP verbs and statuses, the standard simply doesn't exist.
 The only valid document on the matter is a paper published by Roy Fielding, dated back in 2000, and it says nothing about verbs and statuses.
 People get along with just a few basic HTTP statuses and POSTs only, and they are doing just fine.

 P.S.
-We usually have to spend some mental effort to distinguish between "authentication" and "authorization".
+It's often mentally taxing to distinguish between "authentication" and "authorization".
 To reduce cognitive load, we could use simpler terms like ["login" and "permissions"](https://ntietz.com/blog/lets-say-instead-of-auth/).

 ## Abusing DRY principle